tttffff/install-rails-on-wsl/README.md

 ```
 This installs all the dependencies needed, installs rbenv, and adds the rbenv path to your bashrc file so that it's available every time you open a new terminal.

-Run `rbenv install -l` to see what versions of Ruby are available, I'd personally pick the latest version this can be installed with `rbenv install X.Y.Z` for example `rbenv install 3.2.1`.
+Run `rbenv install -l` to see what versions of Ruby are available, I'd personally pick the latest version.
+Install with `rbenv install X.Y.Z` for example `rbenv install 3.2.1`.
 Once you've installed a version, you can set it as the global default with `rbenv global X.Y.Z`.

 Run `ruby -v` to see that it's worked, and what version you're using.

 ## Install Rails
-Run `gem install rails` to get the latest version, or `gem install rails -v X.Y.Z` to install a specific version.
+Run `gem install rails` to get the latest version, or `gem install rails -v X.Y.Z` to install a specific version if you need that.
 Run `rbenv rehash` to make sure that rbenv is aware of the new gem.

 Now, create a new project! `rails new MYPROJECTNAME`, and then `cd MYPROJECTNAME`.
 Run `rails server` to start the server, and then open your browser of choice like Chrome or Firefox (in Windows) and goto `http://localhost:3000` to see the default Rails page.